Freedom 251

-Bharatiya Janata Party MP Kirit Somaiya has stated that the phone is bogus and the promotion is a Ponzi scheme.
-He filed a complaint which led to a first information report (FIR) being registered against Ringing Bells Director Mohit Goel and company president Ashok Chaddha under Section 420 of the Indian Penal Code (IPC) as well as the Information Technology Act.
-However, the Allahabad High Court stayed the FIR as premature.
+Allegations of fraud emerged when it was revealed that early units were rebranded phones from another company, and only a small number of devices were ever delivered.
+Kirit Somaiya, a Member of Parliament from the Bharatiya Janata Party, publicly stated that the phone was "bogus" and described the promotion as a Ponzi scheme.
+He filed a complaint that led to a first information report (FIR) being registered against Ringing Bells director Mohit Goel and president Ashok Chaddha under Section 420 of the Indian Penal Code and the Information Technology Act.
+However, the Allahabad High Court stayed the FIR on the grounds that it was premature at that stage of investigation.